‘Jersey Shore’ Star Angelina Pivarnick Claims ‘Life Is Good’ In New Instagram Share

 Jersey Shore: Family Vacation star Angelina Pivarnick claimed that “life is good” in the caption of her latest social media share.
 The reality television star posted the new photo where she was seen looking directly at the camera to the delight of her 1 million Instagram followers.

-Angelina wore what appeared to be a black jacket in the share.
+Angelina wore what appeared to be a black jacket.
 The shiny material of the garment was striking against the reality star’s fair skin.
 The topper had a low neckline and featured wide lapels.

 The Jersey Shore: Family Vacation beauty turned her head slightly to the right of the camera, leaning her face into one direction for the image.
 Her long, dark hair was blown out straight.
 She wore it loose and cascading over her shoulders.
-It appeared there was a slight flip to the ends of her hair and the top of her tresses have a fuller appearance.
+It appeared there was a slight flip to the ends of her hair, and the top of her tresses have a fuller appearance.

 Angelina’s eyebrows were heavily filled in to give them an overly dramatic look.
 Instagram users can clearly see where her brows began and ended and where they were filled in with what appeared to be a powder.
 Her face seemed to be sculpted with foundation, blush, and contour.
 A light-colored lipstick was added to make her mouth stand out.